vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 * Enter path to file and function to run

-* You can also keep a config json file handy , which would avoid the hassle of reentering the same
+* You can also keep a config json file handy , which would avoid the hassle of reentering the same .
+This also allows you to mark files for tracing ,as shown

 ## For a demo